 Life is certainly full of variables.
-There are major medical bills and complications that can throw a wrench into the best of plans.
+Some major medical bills and complications can throw a wrench into the best of plans.
 Still, if Jane and her family opt to retire early while she and hubby are in their 40s, the odds are quite good they’ll be A-OK.

-So SteveArk, and my other friends, fear not.
-This inflation boogey-man is not going to stop us from seizing our prize.
+So SteveArk and my other friends fear not.
+This inflation bogey-man is not going to stop us from seizing our prize.
 We’ve got to master the variables and be mindful planners (and learners) though.
 The last thing any of us personal finance bloggers want to see are readers jumping in without being prepared.